x684867/nemesis_server/src/nodejs/doc/api/vm.markdown

 <!--name=vm-->

-You can access this module with:
+You can access this package with:

     var vm = require('vm');